johnbarhorst/css-system/readme.md

 ## Inspired by Mega Man 2.
 Not meant to be a 1 for 1 recreation of the look of the game.

-Based on learnings from [Level Up Tutorials](https://www.leveluptutorials.com/tutorials/modern-css-design-systems "Level Up Tutorials").
+Kick started with [HTML5 Boilerplate](https://html5boilerplate.com/ "HTML5 Boilerplate") and based on learnings from [Level Up Tutorials](https://www.leveluptutorials.com/tutorials/modern-css-design-systems "Level Up Tutorials").
 Check them out.
 They are good.